spectrocloud/librarium/docs/docs-content/clusters/edge/architecture.md

 :::warning

 ARM64 support is a preview feature and requires Palette version 4.0.0 or later.
+ARM64 support is only verified for the Nvidia Jetson Orin device family.

 :::